benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 How to address:

 - Mindfulness is especially helpful.
 Try doing 5-4-3-2-1: Focus on 5 thing you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and 1 thing you can taste.
 - Let anxious thoughts pass by.
 It's important to recognize them and then send them on their way.
 Avoid analysis of axious thoughts because giving them thought energy increases anxiety.
+There is sometimes a fine line between ignoring anxious thoughts and acknowledging them and sending them on their way.
+Ignoring them completely can result in them becoming stronger.

 Related: